 March 31, 2017 — Correspondent bank Wells Fargo cuts off services to Bitfinex and Tether, according to court documents in a lawsuit that Bitfinex later files.
 Bitfinex is not a direct customer of Wells Fargo, but rather a customer of four Taiwan-based banks that use Wells Fargo as an intermediate to facilitate wire transfers.

 Meanwhile, Potter reveals in an audio that all of the remaining BFX tokens have been converted to tethers.
-In a nutshell, this means that none of the victims of the August 2016 Bitfinex hack got back any of their original funds.
-Instead, they were all compensated with BFX tokens, RRT tokens and tethers.
+In a nutshell, this means that none of the victims of the August 2016 Bitfinex hack got back any of their original funds—they were all compensated with BFX tokens, RRT tokens and USDT.

-April 5, 2017 — Two days after announcing it has “paid off” all its debt to customers, Bitfinex files a lawsuit against Wells Fargo for interrupting its wire transfers.
-Tether is listed as a plaintiff.
+April 5, 2017 — Two days after announcing that it had “paid off” all its debt to customers, Bitfinex, via law firm Steptoe & Johnson, files a lawsuit against Wells Fargo for interrupting its wire transfers.
+Tether Limited is listed as a plaintiff.
 In addition to an injunction order, Bitfinex seeks more than $75,000 in damages.
 (See here for a complete list of documents associated with the lawsuit.)

 April 10, 2017 — A pseudonymous character known as “Bitfinex’ed” debuts online.
 In a relentless series of tweets, he accuses Bitfinex of minting tethers out of thin air to pay off debts.
 At this point, the number of USDT in circulation is 55 million, and BTC’s price has begun a steep ascent that will continue to the end of the year.